e-conomic/client-side-application-course/README.md

 Furthermore, as you will be working together with other students, you must have some basic knowledge of working with revision control software.
 At e-conomic we use Git, and we strongly urge you to do so too.
 While we will gladly help you, there will be no lessons on Git.

-If we decide to teach React Native, students will have to run OS X, since React Native is only supported only on OS X

 ## Sign up
 Create a pull request to this repository where you have added your GitHub username to the list of applicants below.